cgpavlakos/GenAI-Demo/README.md

 # 🦙📚 LlamaIndex - Chat with the Streamlit docs

 Demo RAG App for Oracle Cloud Generative AI.
+No longer being developed.

 ## Overview of the App